Inter Caetera

 Similarly with software, approaching a project that is going to last two months is very different from a project expected to last two years.
 In a short MVP we are more likely to violate good practices, ignore issues and generally be more reckless than when working on a long-term solution.

-Following good practices in software — automated testing, self-documenting code, SOLID, et caetera — is important even in short term projects, and this evokes the notion of stabilitas.
+Following good practices in software — automated testing, self-documenting code, SOLID, &c — is important even in short term projects, and this evokes the notion of stabilitas.
 In other works, to follow stability, work on your code as if you were stuck with it for life, even if you are only going to work with it for the next week.

 What should be noted is that “stability” does not mean “obsessive perfectionism”.
 It does not mean mulling over every single line of code for hours on end but instead the approach of following the process and best practices regardless of the time-frame that we expect to be working on the software.